christopheradams/hicetnunc-wiki/Getting-Started-with-Tezos.md

 ## The Hicetnunc Tezos Fountain
 ⛲
 Need tezos but can't get them?
-You can request someone to sponsor you in the #tezos-fountain channel on [Discord](https://discord.gg/FwZyeQp5).
+You can request a volunteer from the community to sponsor you in the #tezos-fountain channel on [Discord](https://discord.gg/FwZyeQp5).

 Please send a message with:
 * a little bit about you and why you are looking for a sponsorship